Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • New York Times bestseller

-Lilac Girls is my favorite book on this list and one of my all-time favorite books, period.
+Lilac Girls is my favorite book on this list.
 It centers on the lives of women known as “Ravensbruck Rabbits,” who are captive in a concentration camp, and American heroine Caroline Ferraday, who breathes life and hope into an extremely grim tale.

 The narrative completely shocked me to my core and made me realize that there must be countless World War II stories that remain to be told.